 Fix 6: Check Your Monthly Auto Caption Limit (Immediate Check)

-Free users get 5 auto caption generations per month.
+Free users get a limited number of caption generations each month, so check your monthly auto caption limit before assuming the feature is broken.
 Exceeding this either disables the feature or triggers errors.

 - Go to Captions > Auto Captions and check remaining quota (if available).

-Symptom fixed: Auto captions stop working mid-month, menu item disappears, or feature becomes unresponsive.
+Symptom fixed: Auto captions stop working mid-month, the menu item disappears, or the feature becomes unresponsive.

 Fix 7: Convert Your Video Format (5–10 Minutes)